ys112/PeerPrep/README.md

 ### Troubleshooting

-#### An attempt was made to access a socket in a way forbidden by its access permissions
+#### "An attempt was made to access a socket in a way forbidden by its access permissions"

 The following error may be encountered when attempting to `docker compose up` on Windows: